codepath/android_guides/Creating-and-Using-Fragments.md

 ### Fragment Lifecycle

+Fragment has many methods which can be overriden to plug into the lifecycle (similar to an Activity):

 - `onAttach()` is called when a fragment is connected to an activity
 - `onCreateView()` method is called by Android once the Fragment should create
+- `onDestroyView()` method is called when fragment is being destroyed
 - `onActivityCreated()` is called when host activity is created
 - `onStart()` method is called once the fragment gets visible
-- `onDestroyView()` method is called when fragment is being destroyed
 - `onResume()` - Allocate “expensive” resources such as registering for location, sensor updates, etc.
 - `onPause()` - Release “expensive” resources.
 Commit any changes.

+The most common are `onCreateView` which is in almost every fragment to setup the view and `onActivityCreated` used for setting up things that can only take place once the Activity is created.

 ### Fragment <-> Activity Communication